 Learn the pros and cons of blue light

 Blue light can boost your energy and improve your memory during the daytime.
 However, too much of it can also disrupt your sleep pattern and damage your eye health.
 Blue light has many benefits and potential risks.
 How can you make the most of it, while keeping your eyes safe and healthy?
-Our eye doctors in El Segundo and Redondo Beach, California, explain.
+Our eye doctors in Manhattan Beach and Redondo Beach, California, explain.

 Where is blue light?

 You are bombarded with blue light every time you step outdoors on a sunny day, switch on a light indoors, and turn on your computer, phone, or any digital gadget.
 Basically, blue light is everywhere – emitted in significant quantities by the display screens of all electronic devices.
 While the amount of blue light given off by digital screens is tiny compared to that emitted by the sun, people nowadays spend hours of each day using their devices and holding them very close to their face.
 As a result, many eye doctors are justifiably concerned about the long-term effects of this overexposure to blue light on visual health.

 Natural sunlight contains the whole spectrum of colored light wavelengths.
 On the spectrum of visible light, there are short wavelengths that are high energy and long wavelengths that have less energy.
 Blue light, also called blue-violet light, has the shortest wavelength and the highest energy of all, and it makes up about one-third of all visible light.
 (Once you go beyond the spectrum of visible light, there is ultraviolet (UV) radiation, invisible electromagnetic rays.)